Vulcan (Star Trek): Telepathy

 Vulcans are telepaths.
-Beginning in the original series, the character Spock was able to "mind meld" (see below) by touching another being and share thoughts.
+Beginning in the original series, the character Spock was able to "mind meld" (see below) by touching another being and to share thoughts.
 Vulcans have also displayed telepathy at great distance and through walls.

 Mind melds

 A mind meld is a technique for sharing thoughts, experiences, memories, and knowledge with another individual, essentially a limited form of telepathy.
 It usually requires physical contact with a subject, though instances of mind melds without contact have been seen.
 When first depicted in the TOS episode "Dagger of the Mind", the procedure was said to require several moments of intense concentration and preparation.
 However, subsequent episodes show contact between minds occurring almost immediately.
 Although most often seen done with humanoids, mind melds can be performed with members of other species.
-Spock even once successfully mind melded with a machine and was able to establish telepathic contact with the mechanical probe V'ger.
+Spock even once successfully mind melded with a machine and was able to establish telepathic contact with the space probe V'ger, with a silicon-based lifeform, the Horta, and, in another instance, with a humpback whale.

 Mind melds can be used both to erase and restore memories; Spock performs each of these on Captain Kirk during TOS's third season.
 A mind meld was even used to rejoin Spock's katra (see below) with his physical body in Star Trek III: The Search for Spock.
 Mind melds can also allow more than one mind to experience memories and sensations, and sometimes even interact with the memories.
 Some species are able to resist mind melds.

 The quad-lobed brain structure of Ferengi make them unable to be telepathically read by other species, and with sufficient training and mental discipline, high-level Cardassian military personnel and/or agents of the Obsidian Order are able to resist mind melds used to extract information.
 For example, when Gul Dukat was captured by the Maquis, he successfully resisted a prolonged mind meld attempt from a female Vulcan Maquis member, much to the latter's frustration.